-The Remote Operating Station located in the Diesel Generator Building(s) has the same accessibility and habitability as the Main Control Room.
-Evaluations will be performed for the Diesel Generator Buildings to verify area temperatures are acceptable for ROS location.
+The ROS located in the Diesel Generator Building(s) has the same accessibility and habitability as the MCR.
+Evaluations have been performed for the Diesel Generator Buildings to verify area temperatures are acceptable for ROS location.
 Radiological conditions will also vary with the source term over time and could either drop or rise depending on deposition of source term in the HCVS during use.
-However, based on the distance of the Remote Operating Station to the operating HCVS process piping the radiological conditions will conform to GDC 19 requirements.
+However, based on the distance of the ROS to the operating HCVS process piping the radiological conditions will conform to GDC 19 requirements.